GoogleCloudPlatform/policy-library/docs/user_guide.md

 found.
 Therefore, you should configure your CI to only proceed to the next step (for example, `terraform apply`) or merge if the validator exits successfully.

-## How to Use Forseti Config Validator
+## How to Use Config Validator with Forseti

 ### Deploy Forseti